Forgiveness

 Matthew 6:14-15 – “If you forgive those who sin against you, your heavenly Father will forgive you.
 But if you refuse to forgive others, your Father will not forgive your sins.

-Then he delivers the blow: verse 35: “That’s what my heavenly Father will do to you if you refuse to forgive your brothers and sisters from your heart.”
+Then Jesus reminds us in verse 35: “That’s what my heavenly Father will do to you if you refuse to forgive your brothers and sisters from your heart.”

 That is hard.
 Our first instinct is to want revenge or to set up boundaries.
 I’ll forgive them but I don’t want to be hurt again so I’m not going to be in relationship with that person.
-And sometimes that is perfectly fine.
-Boundaries are a good thing.
+And sometimes boundaries are a good thing.

 Ephesians 4:32 – Be kind to one another, tender hearted, forgiving one another just as God in Christ forgave you, so you too must forgive one another.